Deutsche Boerse to launch Cloud Exchange to trade computing power

-FRANKFURT, July 2 German financial markets operator Deutsche Boerse (DB1Gn.DE) is planning to commoditise computing power with the launch early next year of the world's first independent exchange for trading cloud computing capacity.
+FRANKFURT German financial markets operator Deutsche Boerse is planning to commoditize computing power with the launch early next year of the world's first independent exchange for trading cloud computing capacity.

 The advent of cloud computing, whereby a remote network of computers is made available online, has not only enabled users to ditch much of their own costly hardware but also to switch between third-party machines according to where processing power is cheapest.